blakecschmidt/Bing-Search/README.md

 `gsettings set org.gnome.Epiphany user-agent "Mozilla/5.0 (iPhone; CPU iPhone OS 11_0 like Mac OS X) AppleWebKit/604.1.38 (KHTML, like Gecko) Version/11.0 Mobile/15A356 Safari/604.1"`

-Now we need to tell the computer to run our two Python scripts every day, enter this into Terminal
+Now we need to tell the Pi to run our two Python scripts every day, enter this into Terminal

 `crontab -e`